Knock Knock

 “Well shit,” I sighed with slight regret below my breath.
 My hope and dreams damn near diminished.
 The feathery pillow ripped right out from underneath my own arrogant aspirations and unabashedly built pride.

 "Couldn’t I have done anything else at all?
-At the very least, couldn't I've creatively established eternal tenure within my own little cozy poetic corner somewhere in this here mean old world?
-Or maybe go so far as even help to reunite the United States by reigniting a little spark for the looming revolution of…whatchamacallit?
-Or quite possibly even open back up the door and windows to her grace's heart and soul, if only to let the crisp autumn air of undeniable hope back in?
+At the very least, couldn't I have not creatively established eternal tenure within my own little cozy poetic corner somewhere in this here mean old world?
+Or maybe go so far as even help to reunite the United States by reigniting a little spark for the looming revolution of whatchamacallit?
+Or quite possibly even open back up the door and windows to her grace's heart and soul, if only to let the crisp November air of undeniable hope and universal love back in?
 Is not there anything else that I could I have done?
+Fuck.
 Really?
 I opened a door and that's it?"

-“The door you opened was just enough sir,” he smiled.
-“You were 100% perfect.”
+“The door you opened was just enough kind sir,” he smiled.
+“You were far from perfect, but persistent and magical nonetheless.”

 “Well did I at least say anything when I opened the door?”
 I asked, standing in front of a door.